sassman/t-rec-rs/README.md

 ![demo](./docs/demo.gif)

 ## Features
-- Screenshotting your terminal with 4 frames per second (every 250ms)
+- Screenshotting your terminal with 4 frames per second (every 250ms, but this is configurable)
 - Generates high quality small sized animated gif images
 - **Build-In idle frames detection and optimization** (for super fluid presentations)
 - Applies (can be disabled) border decor effects like drop shadow